Making your first API v3 call with POSTMAN

 In the jwt.io it should looks like this:

-You can create a temporary token on the Settings page after you login to PDF Generator API.
+You can create a temporary token on the Settings page in your PDF Generator API account.
 The generated token uses your email address as the subject (sub) value and is valid for 15 minutes.
-These test tokens should never be used in production applications.

 You can download Postman collection for PDF Generator API here.

 Merges template with data and returns a public URL to a document.
-You should send the JSON encoded data in request body as the data parameter.
+You should send the JSON encoded data in the request body as the data parameter.
 After the request is send, the URL for the generated document is returned.
-You can read more about all the parameters in our API documentantion.
+You can read more about all the parameters in our API documentation.

 In this tutorial, we will cover: